-- appointed a member of staff to be responsible for the curriculum leadership of English; - delegated powers and responsibilities to the Headteacher to ensure all school personnel and stakeholders are aware of and comply with this policy; - responsibility for ensuring compliance with the legal requirements of the National Curriculum; - responsibility for ensuring that the school complies with all equalities legislation; - nominated a designated Equalities governor to ensure that appropriate action will be taken to deal with all prejudice related incidents or incidents which are a breach of this policy; - responsibility for ensuring funding is in place to support this policy; - responsibility for ensuring this policy and all linked policies are maintained and updated regularly; - responsibility for ensuring all policies are made available to parents; - the responsibility of involving the School Council in: - □ determining this policy with the Governing Body; - □ discussing improvements to this policy during the school year; - □ organising surveys to gauge the thoughts of all pupils; - $\hfill\square$ reviewing the effectiveness of this policy with the Governing Body - nominated a link governor to: - \Box visit the school regularly; - □ work closely with the Headteacher and the coordinator;
+- appointed a member of staff to be responsible for the curriculum leadership of English; - delegated powers and responsibilities to the Headteacher to ensure all school personnel and stakeholders are aware of and comply with this policy; - responsibility for ensuring compliance with the legal requirements of the National Curriculum; - responsibility for ensuring that the school complies with all equalities legislation; - nominated a designated Equalities governor to ensure that appropriate action will be taken to deal with all prejudice related incidents or incidents which are a breach of this policy; - responsibility for ensuring funding is in place to support this policy; - responsibility for ensuring this policy and all linked policies are maintained and updated regularly; - responsibility for ensuring all policies are made available to parents;

+the responsibility of involving the School Council in:

+□ determining this policy with the Governing Body; ☐ discussing improvements to this policy during the school year; □ organising surveys to gauge the thoughts of all pupils; ☐ reviewing the effectiveness of this policy with the Governing Body nominated a link governor to to -- ---- visit the sch ool regularly; work closely with the Headteacher and the coordinator responsibility for the effective implementation, monitoring and evaluation of this policy.

-- □ ensure this policy and other linked policies are up to date; - □ ensure that everyone connected with the school is aware of this policy; - □ attend training related to this policy; - □ report to the Governing Body every term; - □ annually report to the Governing Body on the success and development of this policy. - responsibility for the effective implementation, monitoring and evaluation of this policy.
+Our Lady and St Joseph School ☐ ensure this policy and other linked policies are up to date; ☐ ensure that everyone connected with the school is aware of this policy; ☐ attend training related to this policy; ☐ report to the Governing Body every term; ☐ annually report to the Governing Body on the success and development of this policy.